relief-melone/limitpromises/README.md

 ```
 console logs will show you that with the group set the promises resolve in 2 packs the first one after 1 second and the
 second one after 2 seconds.
 If you wouldn't have used a group al would have resolved after 1 second as they would only make sure they are max 4 at once within their own InputValues.

+One thing to keep in mind.
+The group is initiated on the first call of limitpromises.
+This sets the maxAtOnce Value.
+All other maxAtOnce
+values to that same group further down will be ignored.